Our vision is priceless

 Currently, there are two main types of cataract surgery.
 These are Phaco-emulsification Cataract Surgery and Extra-Capsular Cataract Extraction Surgery.

 Phaco-emulsification is also known as “small incision no stitch” cataract surgery.
 It is the most commonly employed method of performing cataract surgery in developed countries.
 It first gained popularity in the early 1990s.
-With this method, a small 3 to 5 mm entry wound is made at the side of the cornea and a circular opening is made in the anterior lens capsule.
-A blunt ultrasound needle probe is then inserted through the entry wound and into the body of the lens to emulsify it and aspirate it.
+With this method, a micro incision of 3 to 5 mm is made at the side of the cornea and a circular opening is made in the anterior lens capsule.
+A blunt ultrasound needle probe is then inserted through the micro incision and into the body of the lens to emulsify it and aspirate it.
 Once all the lens matter is aspirated, a customised artificial lens implant is inserted into the eye by means of a lens injector.
 The entire procedure is fast, taking approximately 15 minutes to perform.
-The small entry wound heals by itself without stitches.
+The micro incision heals by itself without stitches.
 Vision recovery is rapid with most patients able to see well the next day.
 Two days of rest is adequate and the patient can resume normal activity or work by the third day.

 Extra-capsular Cataract Extraction was once the more commonly performed procedure but is now employed mainly in third world countries because of the cheaper costs.
 However, it still has important indications in cases of dense and hypermature cataracts.